![]() |

 the pine trees)

-Wainamu Stream runs across behind the dunes to join Waiti
+Wainamu Stream runs across behind the far edge of the dunes to join Waiti

 Stream at far left,